-What an awful thing to do to art, to take it out of the arena of humanity, that meeting of spirit, guts and intellect, and turn it into disinterested philosophical posing, to build high walls around an art museum and expect people to climb them, then to fumble with impossible locks on the doors before they can get in.
+What an awful thing to do to art, to take it out of the arena of humanity, that meeting of spirit, guts and intellect, and yes, of word play and the joy of language, and turn it into disinterested, philosophical posing, to build high walls around an art museum, top them with barbed wire, and then expect people to climb them, to fumble with impossible locks on the doors before they can get in.
 Or if the door is unlocked, the price is too high for a ticket.

 It is changing, thanks in large part to programs like Poetry Out Loud and coffee shop readings, and yes, like it or not, the fun and boisterousness of slam poetry.
 It’s about being human, about communicating, out loud.
 Listening, or better yet, reading it out loud makes those words breath for us.
 Do we really only want to have our poems seen by other poets?
 I say that’s true for me only if that means that all the world starts to write poetry.

-It’s not that I’m against difficulty, but the museum has to have a door.
-Draw them in, then make the puzzle fun, take joy in the play of language even when it’s subject is dark, and make me feel more alive having experienced it.
+It’s not that I’m against difficulty, but the museum has to have a door and the cost has to be something that the reader can actually afford.
+Draw them in, make the puzzle fun, take joy in the play of language even when its subject is dark, and make me feel more alive having experienced it.
 Is that so much to ask of poetry?
 Or is the pressure to publish too soon (I’m speaking of professional programs) short changing the young poets who haven’t had time to let their work simmer and gain depth of flavor?